kdcrafter/Daily-Desktop-Background/README.md

 ```
 UNSPLASH_ACCESS_KEY = '<your key here>'
 ```
-If a good number people find this project useful, I can add a bit more to the project so that you can use my secret key while still keeping it confidential.
+If a good number of people find this project useful, I can add a bit more to the project so that you can use my secret key while still keeping it confidential.
 Though, I don't know how to do this yet.

 That's it!
 You now have a daily refresing Windows 10 color quantized background.